Collectics Variety

 Ernst Wahliss of Turn-Wein, Austria was another early Amphora art pottery designer who enjoyed success beyond the confines of Europe, and Wahliss produced between 1897 and 1906 some of the most beautiful female Art Nouveau busts which are highly sought by collectors today given their beauty and technical complexity.
 Wahliss was somewhat unique among the Amphora manufacturers for having established his own retail shops in London and Vienna.
 Another well known, high quality Amphora manufacturer was the firm of Julius Dressler whose manufacturing operation was founded in Belia, Bohemia in 1883 and operated until 1944.
 During the early 20th century, Bohemia was part of the fading Austrian-Hungarian empire.
 Amphora was sold in the United States by finer decorating shops including Louis Comfort Tiffany of New York, who appreciated the innovative, hand crafted designs, vibrant colors, and unique glazes used by the Amphora manufacturers from Turn-Teplitz, Bohemia- now the town of Trovany in Czechoslovakia.
 Amphora works from this period were extraordinarily complex in manufacturing technique, often requiring as many as 10 firings, a series of decorators, and finishers to did the final style flourishes like gilding.
 Almost all European Amphora art pottery produced during this period was marked with various Amphora and factory marks including style numbers and in many cases artist's signatures such as Paul Dachsel whose "PD" marks decorated some of the work emanating from Reissner, Stellmacher, & Kessel from 1892 to 1905.
 Dachsel himself left Reissner in 1905 at the same time as Edward Stellmacher to form his own firm "PD Turn-Teplitz."

-Buy period Reissner, Stellmacher, Kessel, Wahliss, and Imperial Amphora plus other finer art pottery on the Collectics Pottery and Higher End Antiques pages, or search the entire site for great antiques, collectibles, and crafts for every collector!
+Buy period Reissner, Stellmacher, Kessel, Wahliss, and Imperial Amphora plus other finer art pottery on the Collectics Pottery and Fine Antiques pages, or search the entire site for great antiques, collectibles, and crafts for every collector!

 Collectics Antiques & Collectibles Collector Bookstore